Vice presidency of Kamala Harris: Presidential campaign

 The 2024 election with electoral votes by state.

-On July 21, 2024, Biden suspended his reelection campaign and immediately endorsed Harris for president.
+On July 21, 2024, Biden suspended his reelection campaign and immediately endorsed Harris to replace him in his place as the party's presidential nominee.
 She was also endorsed by Jimmy Carter, Bill and Hillary Clinton, Barack and Michelle Obama, the Congressional Black Caucus, and many others.
 In the first 24 hours of her candidacy, her campaign raised $81 million in small-dollar donations, the highest single-day total of any presidential candidate in history.
 Had she won, Harris would have been the first female and first Asian-American president of the United States, and the second African-American president after Obama.
 Harris is the first nominee who did not participate in the primaries since Vice President Hubert Humphrey in 1968.
 She also had the shortest general election presidential campaign in history, at 107 days.

 By August 5, Harris had officially secured the nomination via a virtual roll call of delegates.
 The next day, she announced Minnesota governor Tim Walz as her vice-presidential running mate.
 On August 22, the fourth day of the Democratic National Convention, Harris officially accepted the Democratic nomination for president.

 On September 10, 2024, ABC News hosted the presidential debate between Harris and Trump in Philadelphia, Pennsylvania.
 In the debate, Trump tried to portray Harris as a "radical liberal".
 Harris's sharpest criticisms of Trump came on abortion rights, where she said she would restore women's rights to what they were under Roe.
 Harris was declared the winner of the debate by several political analysts, including columnists from CNN, Politico, The New York Times, and USA Today.
 Some analysts noted that for Harris, this was the "best debate performance of her career," in which she forcefully highlighted her strengths and rattled former president Trump.
 After the debate, Harris got a prominent celebrity endorsement from Taylor Swift.
 However, the polls remained close and showed Harris had a hard time conveying that she could represent a "change".